 I am surprised by the good reviews.
 I tried brewing this in different ways, and still . . . nothing.
 This has no substance, no flavor.
 It went into the compost bin.
 Life is too short to drink boring tea.

 Lot Notes.
-One of our best selling teas, there is always great anticipation around finding the new harvest's lot.
 We tasted a number of offerings and selected this one as it offers the 3 attributes we seek in this tea: a fresh, enticing leaf appearance; a fresh aroma; and, once cupped, a captivating and enduring flavor.
 The leaves are long and elegant and a fresh green color.
-It was grown organically and has a fresh clean taste.
-Grown high mountain at an elevation of 1200 meters.
+Flavors are varied and fulfilling.

 Brewing Suggestions.
 Use 3 grams for 6-8 oz. of water and 4-5 grams with 12-16 ounces.
 Best prepared with water at 185-195 degrees F. and steep the leaves for approximately 2 minutes & taste.
 A longer infusion time will produce more intensity with a bit more pungency.
 A shorter steep emphasizes the sweet, delicate notes of this cultivar.
 Drain the water off the leaves for added steeps.